fiolj/sparta/doc/web/variable.rst

 portions of a formula and/or enforce a different order of evaluation than what would occur with the default precedence.

-IMPORTANT NOTE: Because a unary minus is higher precedence than exponentiation, the formula "-2^2" will evaluate to 4, not -4.
+.. important:: Because a unary minus is higher precedence than exponentiation, the formula "-2^2" will evaluate to 4, not -4.
 This convention is compatible with some programming languages, but not others.
 As mentioned, this behavior can be easily overridden with parenthesis; the formula "-(2^2)" will evaluate to -4.

 The 6 relational operators return either a 1.0 or 0.0 depending on whether the relationship between x and y is TRUE or FALSE.
 For example